 Secondly, and this makes a lot of sense, he’s not using a ton of gear.
 He’s using small doses relative to some of the more common bodybuilding mass-monster steroid cycles you might be thinking about.

 The Joesthetics brand is built on being aesthetic, meaning a better balance of mass and conditioning, and proportions.
-At this point, there’s “no point” stopping when it’s important to maintain his health and that he’s only using small amounts of gear.
+At this point, we could think he might not see a point stopping when using TRT has become important to maintain his health and that he’s only using small amounts of gear.

 Finally – and this puts the pieces together – Joesthetics as a brand now depends on Jo keeping his physique.

-His business and sponsorships are built around being a big, shredded guy.
-We’ve already said you can’t do both of those naturally.
-This is, again, a very specific and niche reason to stay using steroids, knowing he will have a hard time getting back to normal testosterone levels naturally.
+His business and sponsorships are built around being a big, shredded guy, which is hard to maintain as a natural 24/7.
+This is, again, a very specific and niche reason for him to stay using steroids, knowing he will have a hard time getting back to normal testosterone levels naturally.

 Jo also reminds us that your genetics are also important in terms of how well you will respond to the drugs.
-Some people will never achieve his physique because they simply do not have the right genetics to take steroids.
+Some people will never achieve his physique because they simply do not have the right genetic response to last in the long term using steroids.
 It is a Russian roulette game that you do not want to play!

-Also, Jo Lindner does spend a lot of time in the gym daily and trains a lot – while I might disagree with some aspects of his training, the guy is not just the guy using performance-enhacing drugs sitting on a couch, he seems to train his ass off.
+Also, Jo Lindner does spend a lot of time in the gym daily and trains a lot – while I might disagree with some aspects of his training, the guy is not just the guy using performance-enhacing drugs sitting on a couch, he seems to train pretty hard.

 3- What we should remember from Jo Lindner’s YouTube video